rocconmarco/Moove/README.md

 The project was built using ScaffoldETH-2, a web3 framework that provides the foundational structure for developing and testing dApps.

-It leverages Next.js as the primary JavaScript framework for the front end, while Foundry is used as the smart contract development framework for testing and deploying on-chain.
+It leverages Next.js as the JavaScript framework for the front end, while Foundry is used as the smart contract development framework for testing and deploying smart contracts on-chain.

 ## Smart Contracts